What Workers’ Compensation Costs Are Deducted From My Award?

 In some cases, you may be unhappy with the treatment you’ve gotten.
 For example, the doctor may have given you a lower impairment rating than you should receive.
-That means you may have to go back to work because the workers' comp doctor said you were fine, even though you weren’t.
+If that happens, this can negatively impact your workers' compensation settlement for your neck and back injury.
+You may have to go back to work because the workers' comp doctor said you were fine, even though you weren’t.
 That could lead to more pain and even a second injury.

 If you’re not sure how to request a second opinion, your workers' compensation lawyer can help.
 They can help you communicate with your employer and their insurance company to get the treatment you deserve.

 If you’ve been injured in a work accident, you may have already spoken to your workers' comp doctor.
 Unfortunately, you may also feel unsatisfied with them.
 So, what happens if you’re not satisfied with your workers' comp doctor?

 You have the right to ask that you see a different doctor.
 If your employer refuses your request, you can file a Petition for Alternate Medical Care with the Iowa Workers' Compensation Commissioner.
 A workers' compensation attorney may help you prepare and file the request for alternate care.
 As your advocate, he or she may communicate with your employer, your employer's insurance company, and other parties on your behalf.